Electronic Arts beats expectations with 3% drop in bookings to $1.34B

 A look ahead

+EA has been on an acquisition spree this year with the acquisitions of Codemasters, Glu, Metalhead, and the pending Playdemic deal.
+Some of those results are not yet built into the projections for the future.

 For the upcoming second fiscal quarter ending September 30, EA forecast that net income will be $1.05 million, or 36 cents a share, on revenues of $1.775 billion.
 Net bookings are expected to be $1.725 billion in the second fiscal quarter.
 Madden NFL is debuting shortly on August 20 and its results will show up in that quarter.
+The second fiscal quarter results will also include revenues from Codemasters’ F1 2021, which launched in July.

+“It’s very rare for us raise guidance this early in the year,” Jorgensen said in an analyst call.

+He noted EA has not built in any expectation of higher Battlefield results for the year, but he said that EA doesn’t want anyone to interpret that as a negative.

 Analysts estimated that EA would report non-GAAP earnings per share of $1.07 for the second fiscal quarter ending September 30.

 And analysts estimated that EA would report non-GAAP earnings per share of $6.38 on revenue of $7.39 billion for the fiscal year ending March 31, 2022.
 Today, EA said it expects revenues of $6.85 billion, net income of $456 million, net bookings of $7.4 billion.
 Overall, EA now has 11,000 employees.
+The results from EA’s pending acquisition of Golf Clash creator Playdemic are not included in the results.

+“We are growing mobile into a growth center for Electronic Arts,” Wilson said.

+EA dropped a teaser trailer at its July 22 EA Play event about its Dead Space sci-fi horror game in the works.
+Wilson said he couldn’t say more but the reception was very good.

 The long view

 It’s probably worth noting that we’ve come a long way from the days when games were just “hit-driven” businesses that investors stay away from.
 As Take-Two Interactive CEO Strauss Zelnick pointed out in an interview, it’s still a hit-driven business.
 But for the companies that have franchises that have lasted a long time, results can be more predictable.
 That’s because free-to-play games ushered in the notion of live updates that can re-engage players and get them to continue putting money into games.
+In the past quarter, EA saw $1.05 billion in revenue generated from live services.

 That means that games last longer than they did in the past, easing the pressure for lots of new game launches.
 They can produce predictable revenue for a longer time than in the past.
 The companies are also no longer at the mercy of the console cycle.
 They have multiple consoles to make games for, and they can also make games for the PC and mobile devices.
 There are more platforms where games can make money.